War and Death

 Slaughterhouse-Five is an attempt by the author, Kurt Vonnegut, Jr., to come to terms with the firebombing of Dresden, which killed over 100,000 Germans, mostly civilians, and destroyed one of Europe's most beautiful cities.
 He does this through description of his own war experience, and through the narrative of Billy Pilgrim, a fictional character whose path occasionally intersects Vonnegut’s.

 Different characters experience war and death in different ways.
-Vonnegut, in Chapter One, reconnects with…(read full theme analysis)
+Vonnegut, in Chapter One, reconnects with…read analysis of War and Death

 The first sentence of Chapter Two illustrates the importance of time in the novel: “Listen: Billy Pilgrim has come unstuck in time.”
 Vonnegut attempts one form of time-travel, memory, in his conversations with O’Hare about the war.
 But they find their memories are incomplete.
 The novel’s second option, then, is actual travel through time.
 Billy Pilgrim can do this because he has learned of Tralfamadorian time, where the past, present, and future exist at once.